 Security tips for your Christmas bits

-Our top tips for making sure your hand luggage is security-ready during the festive period.
+Travelling from London Luton Airport at Christmas?
+Here's our top tips for making sure your luggage is security-ready during the festive period.
+Happy travels!

 Can snowglobes go on aeroplanes?

-Yes they can!
+Yes, snowglobes can go on aeroplanes!
 But you must pack them in your hold luggage.
-There’s no easy way for our security officers to measure the amount of liquid in a snowglobe and so they cannot go in your hand baggage as all liquids must be under 100ml.
+There’s no easy way for our security officers to measure the amount of liquid in a snowglobe and so they cannot go in your hand baggage as all liquids must be under 100ml/100g.

 Will I be allowed to take crackers on my flight?